conscott/c-lightning-plugins/README.md

 Work In Progress...

 A collection of plugins for c-lightning to do convenient things.
+Please contribute ideas!

 ## Usage